Why take the GED?

 Things to bring

 Photo identification is required on the day of the exam, no exceptions: Photo I.D. must be government-issued, valid, and non-expired.
 It must include name, address, date of birth, signature, and photograph.
-Please go to https://ged.com/policies/california/ for a current and complete list of acceptable forms of photo identification.
+Please review California GED policies for a current and complete list of acceptable forms of photo identification.

 To take the GED exam in California, you must be a resident of the state.
 Using a "Passport" for photo identification will also require proof of California residency.
 You may show proof of California residency in one of the following ways: